behowell/webcomponents/proposals/reference-target-explainer.md

 Some JavaScript attributes reflect HTML attributes as Element objects rather than ID strings.
 These include:

-- ARIAMixin attributes like `ariaActiveDescendantElement`
+- `ARIAMixin.ariaActiveDescendantElement`
+- `ARIAMixin.ariaControlsElements`
+- `ARIAMixin.ariaDescribedByElements`
+- `ARIAMixin.ariaDetailsElements`
+- `ARIAMixin.ariaErrorMessageElements`
+- `ARIAMixin.ariaFlowToElements`
+- `ARIAMixin.ariaLabelledByElements`
+- `ARIAMixin.ariaOwnsElements`
+- `HTMLButtonElement.interestTargetElement`
 - `HTMLButtonElement.popoverTargetElement`
+- `HTMLElement.anchorElement`
 - `HTMLInputElement.form`
 - `HTMLInputElement.labels`
+- `HTMLInputElement.list`
 - `HTMLLabelElement.control`
-- _(This list is not exhaustive)_

-These will _always_ refer to the **host** element that they're targeting, and _never_ the referenceTarget element directly.
-This behavior maintains the design that an [IDL attribute with type Element](https://html.spec.whatwg.org/multipage/common-dom-interfaces.html#reflecting-content-attributes-in-idl-attributes:element) can only refer to an element that is a descendant of a [shadow-including ancestor](https://dom.spec.whatwg.org/#concept-shadow-including-ancestor) of the element hosting the attribute.
+These will _never_ directly return the referenceTarget element that's inside the shadow tree.
+This is because an [IDL attribute with type Element](https://html.spec.whatwg.org/multipage/common-dom-interfaces.html#reflecting-content-attributes-in-idl-attributes:element) can only refer to an element that is a descendant of a [shadow-including ancestor](https://dom.spec.whatwg.org/#concept-shadow-including-ancestor) of the element hosting the attribute.

+Instead, most attributes return the **host** element that they're targeting, as long as the attribute's expected type is `HTMLElement`.
+However, The `.form` and `.list` attributes will return `null` when used with a referenceTarget, because they are expected to be `HTMLFormElement` or `HTMLDataListElement` and the host element itself is not a form or datalist.
+Importantly, the underlying association will still exist: the input will be connected to the form, for example; it's just not reflected by the `.form` attribute.

+> Note: It may be possible to add new attributes `.formElement` and `.listElement`, which could return the host element.
+However, that is beyond the scope of this proposal.

 In the example below, `input.ariaControlsElements` is the `<fancy-listbox>` element that was targeted by `aria-activedescendant="fancy-listbox"`, even though the active descendant internally targets `<div id="option-2">`.